3D models are ubiquitous in many fields:

 one_ring[235] = {842, 120, 108, 110, 20, 114};

-The half-edge data structure is a richer data structure than a simple connectivity table.
-It encodes edges in an oriented manner: each edge is represented by two half-edges with opposite directions, as shown in the following diagram.
+The half-edge (half-edge) structure is a data structure richer than the simple connectivity table.
+It encodes the edges in an oriented manner: each edge is represented by two half-edges with opposite directions, as shown in the diagram below.
 Faces appear as loops along the half-edges.

 typedef CGAL::Cartesian<double> Kernel;